 And remember, always be sure of your plant identification before eating wild foods.

 Stinging nettles are common throughout North America, from the coast into the mountains.
 They are an understory component of riparian communities, and occur in moist sites along streams, forests, and disturbed areas with rich wet soil.

 Stinging nettle is a tall deciduous perennial herb.
 The square stem and serrated opposite leaves are covered with stinging hairs that rise from a gland containing formic acid.
 It blooms May and June into tiny drooping clusters of flowers.

 Stinging nettle leaves, stems, and roots are edible and medicinal.
 Nettles are considered a superfood and are especially high in calcium, protein, and trace minerals.
 Young leaves, harvested in early spring, are ideal for eating.
 Be careful and use gloves when harvesting.
 Once cooked or dried, nettles completely lose their sting.

 Fiddleheads should be harvested in early spring when they are still tightly curled.
-The outside papery chaff from the outside should be removed before cooking.
-Their flavorful taste is distinctly wild, and described as a cross between asparagus and artichoke.
-Make sure to cook them thoroughly, as uncooked fiddleheads contain thiaminase, a vitamin B depleting enzyme.
-Heat destroys this enzyme and makes them safe to eat.
+The outside papery chaff should be removed before cooking.
+Their flavorful taste is described as a cross between asparagus and artichoke.
+Make sure to cook them thoroughly, as raw fiddleheads contain thiaminase, a vitamin B-depleting enzyme.
+Heat destroys this enzyme and makes fiddleheads safe to eat.